Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Session Status

-To check the status of a session, clients issue a GET request to the session URL, to which the server will respond with the same response that they got when they initially created the upload session, except with any changes to status, valid-for, or updated files reflected.
+The server will respond to this GET request with the same response that they got when they initially created the upload session, except with any changes to status, valid-for, or files reflected.

 Session Cancellation

-To cancel an upload session, a client issues a DELETE request to the same session URL as before.
-At which point the server marks the session as canceled, MAY purge any data that was uploaded as part of that session, and future attempts to access that session URL or any of the file upload URLs MAY return a 404 Not Found.
+To cancel an entire session, a client issues a DELETE request to the session link given in the session creation response body.
+The server then marks the session as canceled, and SHOULD purge any data that was uploaded as part of that session.
+Future attempts to access that session URL or any of the upload session URLs MUST return a 404 Not Found.

-To prevent a lot of dangling sessions, servers may also choose to cancel a session on their own accord.
+To prevent dangling sessions, servers may also choose to cancel timed-out sessions on their own accord.
 It is recommended that servers expunge their sessions after no less than a week, but each server may choose their own schedule.
+Servers MAY support client-directed session extensions.

 Session Completion

-To complete a session, and publish the files that have been included in it, a client MUST send a POST request to the publish url in the session status payload.
+To complete a session and publish the files that have been included in it, a client issues a POST request to the session link given in the session creation response body.

 If the server is able to immediately complete the session, it may do so and return a 201 Created response.
 If it is unable to immediately complete the session (for instance, if it needs to do processing that may take longer than reasonable in a single HTTP request), then it may return a 202 Accepted response.